 Does Media Go import media I have already organized using iTunes software?

 Yes, Media Go will automatically import media previously organized with iTunes software.
 To view or update the media folders included in your Media Go library, choose Add/Remove Media from Library from the File menu.

 Purchasing Video and Game Content from the Store Back to top

-I am unable to sign in to the Media Go Store on my computer.
+I am unable to sign in to the PlayStation®Store on my computer.
 Is there a web site that can help me?

-The Store within Media Go will accept a sign-in ID and password from either PlayStation®Network or Sony Entertainment Network.
+When you access the Store from Media Go, you can use a sign-in ID and password from either PlayStation®Network or Sony Entertainment Network.

-If you are unable to sign in to the Media Go store, please click here.
+If you are unable to sign in to the PlayStation®Store, please click here.
 This web site provides help for password resets, password recovery, account management, new account creation, transaction history, and more.